aditya-uiux-dev/nexora-e-commerce-app/README.md

 - Gaming
 - Travel

-The project is being designed in Figma and developed from scratch using HTML and CSS.
+The complete interface is first designed in Figma and then developed from scratch using HTML and CSS.

 ## 🎯 Design Goals